Angela Epolito, Tax Receiver and Town Clerk

 The Tax Department also collects payments of water bills on behalf of the Town of Dewitt Water Department.

-The School Tax bills will be mailed out at the beginning of September to property owners without escrow accounts.While the Town of DeWitt Tax Office makes every effort to ensure property owners receive their tax bill, it is the responsibility of the property owner to know when taxes are due and payable.
+The School Tax bills will be mailed out at the beginning of September and Town & County Tax bills will be mailed out at the end of December to property owners without escrow accounts.While the Town of DeWitt Tax Office makes every effort to ensure property owners receive their tax bill, it is the responsibility of the property owner to know when taxes are due and payable.

 REAL PROPERTY TAX LAW §922